wp-plugins/genesis-widget-overlay/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Genesis Overlay Widget plugins creates a full overlay widget area.
+The Genesis Overlay Widget plugins creates a full screen overlay widget area.

 == Description ==

 **Please Note:** This plugin only works with the <a href="http://www.studiopress.com/" title="Genesis Framework" rel="nofollow">Genesis Framework</a>

-This plugin allows you to create a fully overlay widget-area.
+This plugin allows you to create a full screen overlay widget-area.
 You can use this plugin for forms, navigation or a featured post or page.
 Set backgroundcolor, button position and choose one of the seven effects you like best.

 The plugin is based on the <a href="http://tympanus.net/Development/FullscreenOverlayStyles/">Fullscreen Overlay Styles & Effects</a> of Tympanus.
 Be sure to check out his page for more great stuff and examples